zoekirsh/ruby-basics-assessment-newsletter/README.md

 1. Fix errors in `newsletter.rb` so that it runs without errors
 2. Fix the `format_campus_location` method so that it has the correct output
 3. Fix logic error in `calculate_recipients`
-4. Write the body of `print_article` to print a string with the formatted article
+4. Write the body of `print_one_article` to print a string with the formatted article
-5. Write the rest of the `print_articles` method to print all the articles
+5. Write the `print_many_articles` method to print all the articles
 6. Update `generate_newsletter` to work with numeric inputs
 7. Run code with `ruby newsletter.rb` and verify that it matches the sample output in `sample_output.txt`

 Feel free to use any debugging tools you've learned in order to solve the challenge.
 Remember, you may need to add additional code to `newsletter.rb` in order to use tools like `binding.pry`.

+If you get stuck, you are allowed to skip tasks.
+You can submit without completing all the instructions.
+You don't need to complete all of the tasks in order to get meaningful feedback on your code.

 ### 1. Fix errors in `newsletter.rb` so that it runs without errors